PPushkarev/PortfolioEng/README.md

-Hello, Everyone !
+## Hello, everyone!

-Thanks  you are here!
-This is portfolio of my testing works duaring using Python staff.
+This is a portfolio of my manual and autotesting work.

 About me:
- Automation Tester, Selenium,  to develop and maintain automated test scripts and facilitate quality assurance for web applications.
-Restructured and improved the test automation framework, resulting in a 20% reduction in time spent conducting tests, and consolidated automated tests, reducing time spent on manual tests by 60%.
-Executed tests, developed test plans and standardizing test cases to ensure product quality and timely product delivery."
+Automation tester, Selenium, for developing and maintaining automated test scripts and facilitate quality assurance for web applications.
+Restructured and improved the test automation framework, resulting in a 20% reduction in time spent running tests, and consolidated the automated tests, reducing the time spent on manual testing by 60%.
+Execution of tests, development of test plans and standardization of test cases to ensure product quality and timely product delivery.

 https://github.com/PPushkarev/PortfolioEng.git
 peternsk@inbox.ru